Kim Kardashian Offered A Job At Famed Lawyer Robert Shapiro’s Firm

 As many fans may remember, Kardashian has a history with Shapiro.
 The lawyer worked closely with Kim’s late father, Robert Kardashian, during the OJ Simpson murder trial.

-The two men were part of a group of attorneys deemed “The Dream Team,” who helped OJ get acquitted for the murder of his wife, Nicole Brown-Simpson, and her friend, Ronald Goldman.
+The two men were part of a group of attorneys deemed “The Dream Team,” who saw OJ acquitted for the murder of his wife, Nicole Brown Simpson — and her friend, Ronald Goldman.

-When Kim Kardashian made the announcement about planning to take the bar exam, she revealed to those who may criticize her that she has been spending long weekends away from her family and her children in order to study and work towards her goal.
+When Kim Kardashian made the announcement about planning to take the bar exam, she revealed to those who may criticize her that she has been spending long weekends away from her family and her children in order to study, working towards her goal.

-Kardashian says it is a dream of hers to be a lawyer, like her father, and that she has a great support system intact for when she begins to feel overwhelmed, or like she can’t go on.
+Kardashian says it is a dream of hers to be a lawyer, like her father, and that she has a great support system intact for when she begins to feel overwhelmed.

 “I want people to understand that there is nothing that should limit your pursuit of your dreams, and the accomplishment of new goals.
 You can create your own lanes, just as I am,” Kim stated.